-Other income (expenses), net for the year ended December 31, 2019 was an income of Ps.
-128 million, compared to an expense of Ps.
-1,299 million in 2018.
-2018 expense was primarily due to the reevaluation of some assets, resulting in a non-cash impairment of Ps.
-1,726 million, that impacted operating income and not EBITDA.
-These impairments resulted mainly from the revaluation of Sigma's assets in Italy and the closure of one of Sigma's manufacturing facilities in Europe.
+Other income (expenses), net for the year ended December 31, 2020 was an expense of Ps.
+750 million, when compared to 128 million in income during 2019.
+This is mainly explained by the reevaluation of certain European assets, resulting in a non-cash impairment of Ps.
+830 million, that impacted operating income and not EBITDA.

-Operating profit for the year ended December 31, 2019 was Ps.
-9,148 million, an increase of 23.0% from the Ps.
-7,438 million reported in 2018.
+Operating profit for the period was Ps.
+9,267 million, up 1% versus Ps.
+9,148 million during 2019.
 This increase was primarily due to the factors discussed above.

-Comprehensive financing expense, net for the year ended December 31, 2019 was an expense of Ps.
-2,629 million, an increase of 40.2% from the expense of Ps.
-1,875 million reported in 2018.
-This increase was primarily due to the increase of payments of the derivative financial instruments and the variations of the mark-to-market caused by the appreciation of the Mexican peso against the US.
+Comprehensive financing expense, net for the year ended December 31, 2020 resulted in an expense of Ps.
+2,465 million.
+This represents a 6% decrease from the expense of Ps.
+2,629 million reported in 2019.
+This decrease was primarily due to a net exchange gain from payments of the derivative financial instruments and the variations of the mark-to-market caused by the depreciation of the Mexican peso against the US.
 Dollar.

-Income tax for the year ended December 31, 2019 was a tax expense of Ps.
-2,977 million, an increase of 9.5% from the tax expense of Ps.
-2,719 million reported in 2018.
-This increase was primarily due to higher profits directly impacting the tax base in 2019.
-The effective tax rate for the years ended December 31, 2019 and 2018 was 46% and 49%, respectively.
+Income tax for the year ended December 31, 2020 was a tax expense of Ps.
+1,822 million, a 39% decrease year on year, resulting from higher deferred taxes when compared to the previous year.
+The effective tax rate for the years ended December 31, 2020 and 2019 was 27% and 46%, respectively.

-Net profit for the year ended December 31, 2019 was Ps.
-3,552 million, compared to the net consolidated income of Ps.
-2,859 million reported for the same period in 2018.
+Net profit during 2020 reached Ps.
+4,992 million a 41% increase versus Ps.
+3,552 million in 2019.
 This change was primarily due to the factors discussed above.